dalarconics/mlx_ocr/README.md

 # MLX OCR Demo

-A minimal demonstration of optical character recognition (OCR) using Hugging Face's TrOCR model optimized for Apple Silicon with MLX.
+A minimal demonstration of optical character recognition (OCR) using a Hugging Face TrOCR checkpoint converted to the MLX runtime on Apple Silicon.

 ## Description

 This project provides a simple Python script that uses the TrOCR (Transformer-based OCR) model from Microsoft to extract text from images.
-The implementation is designed to work efficiently on Apple Silicon Macs using the MLX framework.
+The original PyTorch checkpoint is converted into MLX weights so inference can run natively on Apple Silicon hardware.

 ## Requirements